Michael-Kagnew/Summative-Application/README.md

 # Summative-Application
-Project Management for application that is requested by a client By  Michael, Sayma, Alex
+Project Management for application that is requested by a client (sHRISH) By  Michael, Sayma, Alex